It’s not every day you get to work with your marketing role models. But just last year, we were lucky enough to work with ours.

 I know I started with “it doesn’t have to scale immediately” and “go big on brand even if that means sacrificing some short-term leads” but here’s the kicker: Even though it may sound like a bit of a contradiction, the Drift team is also seriously good with numbers.

-It’s because they don’t waste any time obsessing over vanity metrics—they have a no-BS attitude towards data.
-In other words, they only measure what matters.
+It’s because they don’t waste any time obsessing over vanity metrics.
+They have a no-BS attitude towards data.
+And so they only measure what matters.

 In practice, it means that each member of the marketing team owns one number.
 For example, Janna who’s in charge of HYPERGROWTH owns ticket sales, and Sara who runs Drift on Drift owns leads through chatbots.